rismanobahar/event-management/event-management/README.md

 ## folder and file list detail :

+- **app/Console/**: Contains custom Artisan commands for the application.
+    - **Commands**: Stores the logic for custom Artisan commands.
+        - [`SendEventReminders.php`](/app/Console/Commands/SendEventReminders.php): Defines the logic for sending event reminders, such as notifying users about upcoming events via email or other channels.
+This command can be executed using Artisan.
 - **app/Models**: Represents a table in the database and provides an interface to interact with it.
 It contains business logic and relationships.
     - [`Event.php`](/app/Models/Event.php) : creating interface to interact with Event table.
     - [`Attendee.php`](/app/Models/Attendee.php) : creating interface to interact with Attendee table.